MicrosoftDocs/dynamics365smb-docs/business-central/warehouse-how-to-pick-for-production.md

 > [!NOTE]
 > The ability to pick components for project planning lines was added to [!INCLUDE[d365fin](includes/d365fin_md.md)] in 2022 release wave 2.
 To start using the capability, an administrator must turn on **Feature Update: Enable inventory and warehouse pick from Jobs** on the **Feature Management** page.
 >
 > [!INCLUDE[prod_short](includes/prod_short.md)] uses the value in the **Remaining Quantity** field on the project planning line when it creates inventory picks.
 To use inventory picks for jobs, you must turn on the **Apply Usage Link** toggle on the **Project Card** page for the job.
 This lets you track usage against your plan.
 If you don't turn on the toggle, the remaining quantity will stay at **0** and the inventory pick won't be created.
-Learn more at [To set up job usage tracking](projects-how-setup-jobs.md?tabs=current-experience#to-set-up-job-usage-tracking).
+Learn more at [To set up project usage tracking](projects-how-setup-jobs.md?tabs=current-experience#to-set-up-project-usage-tracking).

-## Pick or move for production, assembly, and jobs in a basic warehouse configuration
+## Pick or move for production, assembly, and projects in a basic warehouse configuration

 You can create an inventory pick or inventory movement in three ways: